metabase/metabase/docs/questions/sharing/public-links.md

 If you want to embed the link to your dashboard or question in a simple web page or blog post, copy and paste the iframe snippet to your destination of choice.

-You can update the link in the `src` attribute with [public embed parameters](#public-embed-parameters) to customize the appearance of your question or dashboard.
+To customize the appearance of your question or dashboard, you can update the link in the `src` attribute with [public embed parameters](#public-embed-parameters).

 ## Public embed parameters

-You can add hash parameters at the end of the public link in your iframe's `src` attribute to toggle appearance settings or set filter values.
+To toggle appearance settings or set filter values, you can add hash parameters at the end of the public link in your iframe's `src` attribute.

 Note that it's possible to find the a public link URL behind a public embed.
 If someone gets access to the public link URL, they can remove the hash parameters from the URL to view the original question or dashboard (without any appearance or filter settings).